flucoma/flucoma-docs/doc/BufAmpSlice.rst

 :sc-categories: Libraries>FluidDecomposition
 :sc-related: Guides/FluidCorpusManipulation
 :see-also: AmpSlice, BufAmpGate, BufOnsetSlice, BufNoveltySlice, BufTransientSlice
-:description: This class implements an amplitude-based slicer,with various customisable options and conditions to detect relative amplitude changes as onsets.
+:description: Implements an amplitude-based slicer, with various customisable options and conditions to detect relative amplitude changes as onsets.
 :discussion:
-   FluidBufAmpSlice is based on two envelop followers on a highpassed version of the signal: one slow that gives the trend, and one fast.
+   FluidBufAmpSlice is based on two envelope followers on a highpassed version of the signal: one slow that gives the trend, and one fast.
 Each have features that will interact.
 The example code below is unfolding the various possibilites in order of complexity.

    The process will return a buffer which contains indices (in sample) of estimated starting points of different slices.